Press Release Contact: Kyle W. Kempf, Green Century Capital Management, firstname.lastname@example.org, (617) 482-0800

 Agriculture and other land use changes are responsible for 23% of anthropogenic greenhouse gas emissions.
 More than 80% of tropical deforestation, the majority of which is illegal, is attributable to commercial agriculture.

 “Combatting deforestation in the agricultural industry is essential to mitigating climate risk,” said Green Century Shareholder Advocate Jessye Waxman.
 “The world has watched enough tropical forests burn.
-It’s time for BlackRock to recognize deforestation for the climate risk it is and push companies to end deforestation in its supply chains.”
+It’s time for BlackRock to recognize deforestation for the climate risk it is and push companies to end deforestation in their supply chains.”

 About Green Century Capital Management